Jô Santos

-Joálisson Santos Oliveira (born 31 March 1991), commonly known as Jô Santos ([ʒo ˈsɐ̃tus]), is a Brazilian professional footballer who last played as a forward for Ekstraklasa side Radomiak Radom.
+Joálisson Santos Oliveira (born 31 March 1991), commonly known as Jô Santos ([ʒo ˈsɐ̃tus]), is a Brazilian professional footballer who plays as a winger for Campeonato Brasileiro Série D club Central.

 Club career

 Sheriff Tiraspol

 On 13 January 2016, Jô Santos signed for Sheriff Tiraspol.
 He left Sheriff Tiraspol when his contract expired on 31 December 2018.

 Politehnica Iași

 On 2 August 2017, Jô Santos moved to Romanian club Politehnica Iași, and signed a one-year contract with the moldavian team.
 Later that month, he made his Liga I debut against Dinamo București, and scored a goal to earn Politehnica Iași a 2–1 victory.
 Santos returned to Sheriff Tiraspol after his loan deal on 3 July 2018.

 Ventspils

 On 25 January 2019, Ventspils announced the signing of Santos.

 Hermannstadt

 On 12 July 2019, Jô Santos returned to the Romanian Liga I and signed with Hermannstadt.